Synss/pyhard2/documentation/tuthw4.rst

 and :download:`tuthw4.ods`.

+:meth:`Subsystem.add_parameter_by_name` and :meth:`Subsystem.add_action_by_name`
-The two methods :meth:`~Subsystem.add_parameter_by_name` and :meth:`~Subsystem.add_action_by_name` introduced in the previous tutorial :doc:`tuthw3` are very powerful.
+introduced in :doc:`tuthw3` are very powerful.
 They can be used to generate `Subsystems` from outside Python.
 Here, we complete our multimeter driver using a spreadsheet program (like LibreOffice).

 The sheet is available for download and looks approximately like the table:

 .. table:: FlukeSubsystem

    =========  ==============  =======  =========
-   type       name            command  read only
+   type       name            getcmd   read_only
    =========  ==============  =======  =========
    Parameter  identification  ID           FALSE Action     default_setup   DS